-We are focused on the commercialization of QINLOCK for the treatment of fourth-line GIST in Greater China, where we believe QINLOCK is the standard of care.
+We launched QINLOCK in mainland China in May 2021, after receiving NMPA approval in March 2021, and we are focused on the commercialization of QINLOCK for the treatment of fourth-line GIST in Greater China, where we believe QINLOCK is the standard of care.
+GISTs are the most common mesenchymal tumors, accounting for about 1/20 of gastrointestinal tumors, with an estimated annual incidence of around 20,000 to 30,000 newly diagnosed patients per year in mainland China.